marcoappio/hydra-mq/README.md

 })
 ```

 This setting is useful when dealing with long running, IO-bound jobs.
 However, we will run into throughput limitations with short-lived jobs as even though there are multiple executors, the processor will still dequeue messages sequentially.

-In this scenario, it is recommended to deploy _multiple_ processors - with each processor dequeuing messages concurrently affording a much greater message throughput:
+In this pathological scenario, it is recommended to deploy _multiple_ processors - with each processor dequeuing messages concurrently and thus affording a much greater message throughput:

 ```typescript
 const processors = [